pywbem/pywbemtools/docs/pywbemclicommands.rst

 Class find command
 ^^^^^^^^^^^^^^^^^^

-The ``class find`` command gets classes filtered by the CLASSNAME-GLOB argument (a Unix style pathname pattern expansion) in the target WBEM server across multiple namespaces.
-It displays the results as a simple list or a table of the namespaces and class names in each namespace.

-If successful it displays a list of the namespaces and classnames.
-If the WBEM server returns unsupported or other errors, the command fails with an exception.

-It searches all of the namespaces in the WBEM server or the namespaces defined with the ``--namespace``/``-n`` option):
+The ``class find`` command lists classes with a class name that matches the :term:`Unix-style path name pattern` specified in the ``CLASSNAME-GLOB`` argument in all namespaces of the connection, or otherwise in the specified namespaces if the ``-namespace``/``-n`` command option is specified one or more times.

+The command displays the namespaces and class names of the result using the ``txt`` output format (default), or in a :term:`Table output format`.

 .. code-block:: text